⇓ Watch Video ⇓

 7. What Can We Make With Chayote Squash?

 So many ways to cook chayote!
 So many chayote recipes around the World to try!
 Chayote can be used in sweet and savory dishes.
 In Louisiana cookbooks, I saw desserts like mirliton (chayote) cake, pie, grace, puddings, tarts, sauces, and fritters.
-Chayote is well paired with shrimp in cream soups, we can make other soups as well with chayote, we can stuff it, saute it, or fry it.
-Mirliton is great for canning because holds a very well shape when we cook it.
-We can pickle it like green beans.
+We can stuff it, saute it, and it is perfect in stir fry dishes.
 So many ways to cook chayote!
 On my website, you can find a few recipes with chayote.
-Really good fruit-vegetable to add to our menu!
+Really good fruit-vegetable to add to our menu.

 Chayote Keeps The Shape After Be Cooked Twice